Expand your workspace with outdoor office furniture

 Concern over the lack of nature in our urban offices inspired the biophilic design trend.
 For decades we’ve been bringing the outdoors in.
 Maybe it’s time to take the indoors out.

 Research has shown that spending at least 120 minutes a week in nature is associated with good health and well-being.
 Being outdoors is restorative and provides workers with a much-needed rest from screen time.
+Adding outdoor tables, chairs and lounge areas encourages your team to take proper breaks during the day.

 Mental and Physical Benefits